dependents/node-detective-amd/README.md

 **Expression-based requires**

-If there's a require call that doesn't have a string literal but an expression, a string (escodegen-generated) representation will be returned.
+If there's a `require` call with a non-literal, non-call-expression argument, an escodegen-generated string representation is included in the dependency list.

-For example, if `a.js` was of the "factory" form and contained a dynamic module name:
+For example, if `a.js` was of the "factory" form and contained a dynamic module name using a binary expression:

 ```js
 // a.js